West Virginia

 3. The resident’s polling place is located at the care facility.

-For your ballot to count, the signature on your provisional ballot envelope must match the signature in your voter registration record.
+For your provisional ballot to count, your signature on the ballot envelope must match the signature in your voter registration record.

-You can bring an acceptable ID to the municipal clerk by 4:00 pm on the Friday following the election.
+You can also return with an accepted ID before your polling place closes on Election Day, or bring it to your municipal clerk’s office by 4 pm on the Friday following the election.

 West Virginia ID Requirements for Voting By Mail